andreasabel/inCode/entry/typesafe-tic-tac-toe-1.md

 ### ParamPred

-Another useful type synonym that *decidable* gives is in *Data.Type.Predicate.Param*, the "parameterized predicate":
+Another useful kind synonym that *decidable* gives is in *Data.Type.Predicate.Param*, the "parameterized predicate":

 ``` {.haskell}